Running local agentic AI coding workflows without cloud subscriptions

 For Aider, set the model and base URL from the command line:

 The --openai-api-key ollama flag is a placeholder.
-Ollama’s OpenAI-compatible endpoint at /v1 requires a non-empty key string, but the value is irrelevant.
+Ollama’s OpenAI-compatible endpoint at /v1 needs a non-empty key string, but the value does not matter.

 Restricting filesystem access to the project directory